Danaher lowers outlook on strong dollar, restructuring

-NEW YORK Industrial and medical conglomerate Danaher Corp (DHR.N) reported lower quarterly earnings that met Wall Street expectations, but cut its full-year forecast and said on Thursday it would speed up cost cuts to protect profit margins in a worsening economic environment.
+NEW YORK Industrial and medical conglomerate Danaher Corp (DHR.N) reported lower quarterly earnings on Thursday, cut its full-year forecast and said it would speed up cost cuts to protect profit margins in a worsening economic environment.

 The company said it would spend $100 million this year to restructure operations and warned that a stronger dollar would trim profits.